ZhenyingZhu/StudyNotes/EPI.markdown

 - Maintain a queue with max value.
 If the next element is bigger than the tail, remove elements until the previous element is bigger or equal. enqueue: T(n)=O(n) in max, O(1) amortized. dequeue: T(n)=O(1).
 Max: T(n)=O(1).
 S(n)=O(n).
 - Use two MaxStack(9.1) to implement queue(9.9).
 Max is the max of the dequeue stack and enqueue stack.
 Amortized T(n)=O(1), S(n)=O(n).

+### Chapter 10
+Search path: from root to a node.

+Ancestor-descendant: a node is both ancestor and descendant of itself.

+Depth start from 0.

+- Full binary tree: all nodes have two leaves.
+- Complete binary tree: all levels are filled except the last level, where all nodes are as far left as possible.
+- Perfect binary tree: all leaves are at same level.

+Full binary trees have N(non-leaf) + 1 = N(leaf).
+Perfect binary trees with height h have N(node) = 2^(h+1) - 1, and N(leaf)=2^h.

+Complete binary trees with n nodes have height = floor(log2(n)).

+Left-skewed tree: no nodes have right child.

+- inorder traversal: left-root-right
+- preorder: root-left-right
+- postorder
+- all of them have T(n)=O(n), S(n)=O(h), if nodes don't have parent fields.

+Min height of a tree is log2(n), prefect tree.
+Max height of a tree is n, skewed tree.

+#### 10.1

 ## Notation, Language and Index